Secret: 10,2 / Power and Struggle

 I would like to begin with an experience.

-Many years ago, I wrote a book about grief and grief reactions.
+Many years ago, I wrote a book about grief and change reactions.
 This was long before the term crisis psychiatry was commonly used, but in essence we are talking about many of the same emotions and reactions.
 Over the years, this led me to give lectures at many seminars and courses on such topics.
 In recent years, I have also taught personnel connected to crisis and rescue services after major accidents.

 These participants came from many professions: helicopter pilots, rescue workers, doctors in air ambulances, ambulance drivers, nurses, anesthesiologists, firefighters, police officers, priests, and funeral service staff.
 All were highly qualified in their practical tasks, but often unprepared for their own and others’ psychological reactions in situations of stress and catastrophe.